PeeterTarvas/JavaTask/Tasks.md

    2.2.
 Compose the "Sectors" selectbox using data from database - need to make child/parent logic work

 3. Perform the following activities after the "Save" button has been pressed:
    3.1.
-Validate all input data (all fields are mandatory) - made but company repo needs to have a fix 3.2.
-Store all input data to the database (Name, Sectors, Agree to terms) - debug if company already exists then repo will throw error
+Validate all input data (all fields are mandatory) 3.2.
+Store all input data to the database (Name, Sectors, Agree to terms) 3.3.
-   3.3.
 Refill the form using stored data - need to add user logic - then reload thse users company 3.4.
-Allow the user to edit his/her own data during the session - puts by the user
+Allow the user to edit his/her own data during the session